Sylvester James Gates

 Sylvester James Gates Jr. (born December 15, 1950), known as S. James Gates Jr. or Jim Gates, is an American theoretical physicist who works on supersymmetry, supergravity, and superstring theory.
 He is currently the Toll Professor of Physics at the University of Maryland.
 He also holds the Clark Leadership Chair in Science with the physics department at the University of Maryland College of Computer, Mathematical, and Natural Sciences.
-He is also affiliated with the University Maryland's School of Public Policy.
+He is also affiliated with the University of Maryland's School of Public Policy.
 He previously was the Brown University Theoretical Physics Center Director and the Ford Foundation Professor of Physics.
 He served on former president Barack Obama's Council of Advisors on Science and Technology.

 Early life and education

 Gates, the oldest of four siblings, was born in Tampa, Florida, the son of Sylvester James Gates Sr., a career U.S. Army man, and Charlie Engels Gates.
 His mother died at age 44 of breast cancer when he was 11.
 Gates, Sr. raised his children while serving full-time in the U.S. Army and retired as a sergeant major after 27 years of service — one of the first African Americans to earn this position.
 Gates, Sr., later worked in public education and as a union organizer.

 Both of Gates' parents were extraordinarily committed to their children's educations, though neither had the opportunity to go to college.
 Gates, Sr. never finished high school, as he enlisted in the U.S Army at the age of seventeen.
 He later earned a G.E.D.
 The family moved many times while Gates was growing up, but, in January 1963, settled in Orlando, Florida, where Gates Jr. attended Jones High School—his first experience in a segregated African-American school.
 Comparing his own school's quality to neighboring white schools, "I understood pretty quickly that the cards were really stacked against us."
 Nevertheless, an 11th grade course in physics established Gates' career interest in physics, especially its mathematical side.
 At his father's urging, he applied for admission to MIT.

 Gates received two B.S. degrees from MIT in mathematics and physics (1973), as well as his Ph.D.
 (1977).
 For his undergraduate thesis he wrote On the Feasibility of Generating Electricity with a Rijke Tube.
 His doctoral thesis, under the mentorship of James E. Young, was the first at MIT on supersymmetry.
 With M. T. Grisaru, M. Rocek and W. Siegel, Gates coauthored Superspace, or One thousand and one lessons in supersymmetry (1984), the first comprehensive book on supersymmetry.